rlopez95/idoven-challenge/README.md

 ## IMPLEMENTATION

-The project has been implemented with python 3.11 and FastApi; it is structured following a separation of folders based on hexagonal architecture and DDD.
+The project has been implemented with python 3.11 and FastAPI and implementing async workflows; it is structured following a separation of folders based on hexagonal architecture and DDD.
 Therefore, the main folders you will find are:

 - At **root level**, we can find **ops files** such as poetry files, docker files and makefiles.